MarcusHoltz/marcusholtz.github.io/_posts/2023-08-07-encryption-store-your-notes-anywhere-with-gocryptfs.md

 - Files are encrypted using a volume key, which is stored either within or outside the encrypted source directory. **A password is used to decrypt this key.**

+> Files *CANNOT* be blank to be encrypted and stored with gocrypt.
+They must have some data in them. {: .prompt-tip }

 * * *